-- \$10 for each Medicare-covered urgently needed care visit within the United States or its territories - \$50 for each worldwide urgently needed care visit outside the United States or its territories
+- care visit within the United States or its territories - \$50\ for each worldwide urgently needed care visit outside the United States or its territories; please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services

-The amounts you pay will not count toward your maximum out-of-pocket amount.
+\The amounts you pay will not count toward your maximum out-of-pocket amount.

-🍑 Vision care
+Vision care

-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 or older, and Hispanic-Americans who are age 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular
+- Outpatient physician services provided by an ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis and treatment for age-related macular degeneration or cataracts.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people with diabetes or signs and symptoms of eye disease, eye exams to evaluate for eye disease are covered per Medicare guidelines.
+Annual examinations by an ophthalmologist or optometrist are recommended for asymptomatic diabetics. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 or older, and Hispanic-Americans who are age 65 or older.